 These rules comprise mainly of front-end development, which can be applied at any stage of web development.
 Your website receives a letter grade and a % score depicting how optimized your website really is.

-The main feature of a speed test report card is graphical output, showing your website’s backend content breakdown as well as a “waterfall” showing how different elements load.
+The main feature of a report card provided by website performance testing tools is the graphical output, showing your website’s backend content breakdown as well as a “waterfall” of how different elements load.

-A simple to use tool where you can immediately begin the test of your website.
+A simple to use website performance test tool where you can immediately begin evaluating your website is GTMetrix.
 However, I would recommend you sign up for a free account to unlock several customization options for the test.

 Once you register, you can choose a test server from one of the seven countries listed.
 You can choose either Firefox or Chrome (desktop or mobile) as a browser.
 You can also select the type of internet connection, which includes 3G option.

 An “instant replay” option is also available, which shows you exactly how your page renders, slowed down by 4x.

 The YSlow result page on GTMetrix is shown below.
 You can expand a metric to see suggestions for improvement.